 - Click the Edit button to the right of your domain under the 'Web Hosting' column.

 - In the first section, click the blue Change settings button.

 - This will update your phprc file within 10 minutes.

-Updating the phprc file on an Nginx server
+Updating your phprc file on an Nginx server